nathell/skyscraper/README.md

  1. an Enlive resource corresponding to the parsed HTML tree of the page being processed,
  2. the current context (i.e., combined outputs of all processors so far).

 The output should be a seq of maps that each have a new URL and a new processor (specified as a keyword) to invoke next.
 If the output doesn’t contain the new URL and processor, it is considered a terminal node and Skyscraper will include it as part of the output.
+If the processor returns one context only, it is automatically wrapped in a seq.

 ## Caching